 “We could’ve overcome any other obstacle, and we’ve worked for eight weeks to overcome these intermittent financial challenges but it doesn’t work if we are not allowed to continue our model,” Haywood added.

 If buffets and salad bars are going to survive in a post-coronavirus society, there will have to be major changes made to the inherent concept.

-The plus side as Dr. Elizabeth Talbot, Dartmouth professor and deputy epidemiologist for the state of New Hampshire, points out, the novel coronavirus that causes COVID-19 is not food-borne—it’s counters and other shared surfaces that could allow for the spread of the virus.
+The plus side as Dr. Elizabeth Talbot, Dartmouth professor and deputy epidemiologist for the state of New Hampshire, points out, the novel coronavirus that causes COVID-19 is not food-borne.

 The La Nacional Mexican Buffet in Columbus, Georgia, is adapting to this new normal by revamping its menu, giving raises to staff members who have to interact with customers, and partnering with delivery services to boost sales.
 “I think it’s a permanent change.
 I don’t know if anything will ever go back to what the norm was before,” La Nacional owner and operator Sherry Buenrostro told Marketplace.

-Meanwhile, Golden Corral, one of the largest buffet chains in the United States, had opened less than half of its nearly 500 restaurants by October.
+Meanwhile, Golden Corral, one of the largest buffet chains in the United States, had opened a little more than half of its nearly 500 restaurants by October.
 But a Golden Corral franchisee that owned 33 restaurants filed Chapter 11 bankruptcy with plans to close six of its locations.

 The company hasn’t yet decided which of these changes will be temporary or permanent, the spokesperson said.

 Other establishments, such as the FireKeepers Casino Hotel in Battle Creek, Michigan, are looking into more innovative approaches to keeping the spirit of the casino alive.
 Before the pandemic forced the resort’s buffet to close, it sometimes hosted more than 10,000 guests per week, and three-hour wait times were not uncommon.